paulwexler/opinions/on_readability/README.md

 Informally,
-the half note receives more horizontal space between it and the next note than the quarter note does.
+the half note receives more horizontal space between it and the next note than does the quarter note.
 The result is that you do not have to read every note;
 you can "see it at a glance" [^2].